-- Become familiar with the weekly classroom schedule. - Identify a weekly time for meeting with Master Teacher (MT). - Email a copy of the following 489A materials to your MT (Interns: to your supervisor): these weekly activities, the CSUF Credential Program Handbook, 489a TPE's (all of these are located on the 488/489 page) - Email a copy of your weekly schedule to your University Supervisor and add to your portfolio. - Create an introduction letter to send home to families (non-Interns only, and with MT permission)
+- Become familiar with the weekly virtual classroom schedule. - Identify a weekly time for meeting (via phone or zoom) with Master Teacher (MT). - Email a copy of the following 489b materials to your MT (Interns: to your supervisor): these weekly activities, the CSUF Credential Program Handbook, 489b competencies (all of these are located on the 488/489 page) - \Email a copy of your weekly schedule to your University Supervisor and add to your portfolio. - \Create an introduction letter to send home to families (non-Interns only and with MT permission)

-B. Professional, Legal, & Ethical Obligations:
+B. Professional, Legal, & Ethical Obligations

-- Complete the "Get to Know Your School" worksheet (see page 3). - o Read school policies and procedures.
+- \Complete the "Get to Know Your School" worksheet (see page 3). - Read school policies and procedures.